-The Best Space Heaters of 2018
+The Best Space Heaters of 2019

-The Best Space Heaters of 2018By Jonathan Chan
+The Best Space Heaters of 2019By Jonathan Chan and Kyle Hamilton

 Winter is bad enough, but the chill never really ends if you're someone who's perpetually cold.
 A space heater is a great way to keep the feeling in your fingertips without turning on the heat for the whole house or office.
-After weeks of testing in a purpose-built temperature control chamber, our favorite space heater is the Delonghi HMP1500 (available at Amazon for $72.78).
+After weeks of testing in our temperature-controlled lab, and after spending quality time using them casually, our favorite space heater is the Delonghi HMP1500 (available at Amazon for $73.99) space heater.

+(If the air in your home is still too dry or too humid, check out our articles on the Best Humidifiers and the Best Dehumidifiers.)

-In total, my colleague–Kyle Hamilton–and I looked at 10 space heaters, focusing on three key aspects: spot heating, room heating, and how easy it is to move.
-While the Delonghi HMP1500 is our best pick for most people, we found smaller and cheaper heaters that you may warm to.
+In total, we looked at 15 space heaters, focusing on three key aspects: spot heating, room heating, and how easy it is to move.
+While the Delonghi HMP1500 is our best pick for most people, we found smaller and cheaper heaters that you may warm up to.
 Here are the final rankings:

-- DeLonghi HMP1500
+- De’Longhi HMP1500

-- DeLonghi EW7707CB
+- De’Longhi EW7707CB

-- Lifesmart Quartz Heater
+- Lightsmart Quartz Heater

 - Lasko 6435

-- Infrared Dr Heater DR-968
+- Infrared Dr. Heater DR-968

 - Lasko 754200